bubriks/devops-course/contributions/course-automation/zangis/README.md

 Ensuring that pull requests can be approved only if the formatting requirements are met.

 ## Description
-- Check changed .md file contents (contains: task name, members, and description)
+- Check changed .md file contents (contains: task name, me mbers, and description)
 - Verify that the member names (from README.md) are represented in the containing folder name
 - Confirm that file structure follows the rules (no changes outside members folder in the selected category)
 - Inform user if any checks have failed (for more details on what has failed check build)